the world's smartest travel social network

 Added by Allan D. Kissam on May 30, 2016 at 5:22pm — No Comments

 Between Los Angeles and Santa Barbara runs the US 101, alternating between rolling hills and stunning sea views.
 Family activities abound at a midpoint in Ventura County West, making for an excellent three day vacation close to the heart of Los Angeles.
 This area includes Camarillo, Oxnard, and Ventura.

 Choose day trips between wine tasting, old airplanes, classic cars, or whale watching, just to name a few, as well as the tourist-friendly downtown shops and…

 Looking to the South from Remarkable Rocks, there was nothing between me and the southern ice cap but cold water.
 I had gone about as far as I could go… finally.
 From this point near the bottom of the world, I would go North, across the continent and transition from penguins to crocodiles.
-I was soon…Continue
+I was soon to board The Ghan, but fortunately it was no…Continue

 Have you considered what the old guy or lady down the street may have done in life beyond work at the supermarket?
 The people largely responsible for our freedoms are passing away.
 This June is the 70th anniversary of the World War II invasion of occupied France, known as D-Day.…

 Added by Allan D. Kissam on May 1, 2014 at 5:39pm — No Comments